 Freeman Foundation SLU Asia Internship Program

-The Mission of the Freeman Foundation and the Purpose of the Grants
+Mission of the Freeman Foundation and Purpose of the Internship

-Established in 1994 by the estate of AIG cofounder Mansfield Freeman, the mission of the Freeman Foundation is "to strengthen the bonds of friendship between this country and those of the Far East; to develop a greater appreciation of [East Asian] cultures in this country and a better understanding of American institutions in and purposes on the part of the peoples of East Asia, and to stimulate an exchange of ideas in economic and cultural fields which will help create mutual understanding” between the United States and Eastern Asia.
-Freeman grantees will advance this mission by gaining real-world work experience in Eastern and Southeast Asia.
+Established in 1994 by the estate of Mansfield Freeman (1895-1992), a distinguished philanthropist, scholar, and insurance executive, the mission of the Freeman Foundation is "to strengthen the bonds of friendship between this country and those of the Far East; to develop a greater appreciation of [East Asian] cultures in this country and a better understanding of American institutions in and purposes on the part of the peoples of East Asia, and to stimulate an exchange of ideas in economic and cultural fields which will help create mutual understanding” between the United States and Eastern Asia.
+Freeman grantees will advance this mission by gaining real-world work experience in East and Southeast Asia.

 For almost 20 years, grant funding from the Freeman Foundation has played a critical role in enhancing St. Lawrence students’ interest Asian countries.
-This new Freeman Foundation-SLU Internship to Maximize Potential and Achievement in Asia (IMPAA) Program will significantly expand opportunities for St. Lawrence students to immerse themselves in living and working in Asia where they will be able to gain an authentic understanding of, and appreciation for, oriental culture and society.
+The Freeman Foundation-SLU Internship to Maximize Potential and Achievement in Asia (IMPAA) Program will significantly expand opportunities for St. Lawrence students to immerse themselves in living and working in Asia where they will be able to gain an authentic understanding of, and appreciation for, diverse cultures and societies in Asia.

-With the generous support from the Freeman Foundation, each year up to eight St. Lawrence University Students will be selected to do an 8-week internship in Asia.
-The Freeman Foundation helps to pay for most of the cost, including roundtrip flight tickets, visa application, room, internship placement, and international health insurance.
+With the generous support from the Freeman Foundation, up to ten St. Lawrence University Students will be selected to do an 8-week internship in Asia in summer 2026.
+Funding from the Foundation and SLU allows the CIIS to cover the internship placement, international health insurance, and housing, and give students an additional stipend to cover round-trip flight tickets, visa application, and food.

 Eligibility

-• Must be enrolled at St. Lawrence University as a degree-seeking undergraduate student in good academic standing; applicants cannot be in their last year of school.
-Students graduating in December 2024 are eligible to apply.
-Students planning to transfer to another institution are not eligible to apply.
+• Must be enrolled at St. Lawrence University as a degree-seeking undergraduate student in good academic standing.
+Students graduating in August 2026 or later are eligible to apply.
+Students planning to transfer to another institution are not eligible.

-• Students who attend the SLU Asia Internship program must agree to fulfill post-participation service projects, which may include activities such as public presentations about their experience with the campus community, etc.
+• Students who are selected for the internship program must agree to fulfill post-participation service projects, which may include activities such as public presentations about their experience with the campus community, etc.

-• The Freeman Foundation has the final say on selection standards and candidate selections.
+• The Freeman Foundation has the final say over selection standards and candidate selections.

 Program Participation Requirements Include